OfficeDev/Project-docs-pr/project/api/DraftAssignment.md

 #### <a name="SetCustomFieldValue_String_fieldName,_Object_value_"></a>SetCustomFieldValue(String fieldName, Object value)

-Updates the value of a custom field associated with the draft assignment.
+Sets a custom field on the draft assignment.

 ##### Syntax